Mediterranean U-boat campaign of World War I: 1916: Commerce war continues

 During 1916, the commerce war continued unabated.
 Allied countermeasures were largely ineffective; the complex arrangements for co-operation between the various navies meant a fragmented and unco-ordinated response, while the main remedy favoured by the Allies for the U-boat menace was to establish an anti-submarine barrier across the Straits of Otranto, the Otranto Barrage.
-This too was ineffective; the straits were too wide and deep for such a barrage to be successful, and consumed a huge effort and tied up many of the patrol vessels the Allies possessed.
+This too was ineffective; the straits were too wide and deep for such a barrage to be successful, and consumed a huge effort and tied up a number of the patrol vessels the Allies possessed.
 It also acted as a target for surface attacks, being the aim of a number of raids by KuK forces.
 Just two U-boats were caught in the barrage in all the time it was in operation; meanwhile the merchant ships continued to suffer huge losses.
 In 1916, the Allies lost 415 ships, of 1045058 LT, ½ of all allied ships sunk in all theatres.

 Eight of the top twelve U-boat aces served in the Pola Flotilla, including the highest scoring commander of all, K/L Arnauld de la Perière.